Welcome, New Families!

 Mrs. Jessica Raba ’98 – Mrs. Raba (pronounced “Ray-ba”) serves LuHi as the Assistant Head of School/Principal.
 She has been a member of the LuHi staff since 2017, and is a proud LuHi alum!
 Mrs. Raba graduated from Valparaiso University in 2002 with a BSEd in Elementary Education with endorsements in Special Education and Reading.
 She earned a master’s in Literacy Education from Fordham University in 2005.
 Prior to working at LuHi, Mrs. Raba taught Middle School English, served as a consultant for Authentic Education, and served as the Executive Director for the Lutheran Schools Association.
 She shared, “LuHi’s focus on body, mind, and spirit demands that we think broadly about human growth.
 I love that we see our students as individual gifts from God and recognize that each experience and interaction shapes the individual.
 Couple this with our desire to be in community with one another and I find that we are uniquely poised to support students (as well as the faculty, staff, and families) in both growing personally and growing as a community.”

 Mrs. Laura Callahan – Mrs. Callahan is our Assistant Principal for Academics.
 She earned a bachelor’s degrees in Education and Communication Arts from Molloy College, and hold a master’s degree in Middle School Education, also from Molloy.
 Mrs. Callahan is a long-time LuHi teacher!
 She taught 6th grade Math and Science for 22 years, and MS English for 3 years.
-For the past 4 years, she has also served on the school administrative team as Middle School Principal.
 Mrs. Callahan shared, “Taking my career from classroom teacher to administration has been a rewarding experience.
 Working with families, students, and teachers to make the most out of the LuHi experience for all and supporting everyone in the process is my ultimate professional goal each day.”

 Mr. Chris Reno – Mr. Reno serves as the Assistant Principal for Student Life.
 He earned a bachelor’s degree in Social Science Education from Concordia Nebraska, and has a master’s in History from LIU Post, as well as a graduate certificate in School Leadership from Liberty University.
 He started his LuHi career in 1999 as a HS US History teacher.
 In 2011 he transitioned to the school administration, serving as Middle School Principal for 6 years, and then settling into his current of Assistant Principal.
 Mr. Reno also coaches our varsity football team, and one of his favorite memories at LuHi is winning the league championship in 2019.
 Mr. Reno shared, “My favorite part of my current job is the opportunity to be supportive of our students and families when they are faced with challenges or difficult circumstances.”